Tips to Raise Self-Esteem for Teens

 (2) Focus on your successes: how often do you take the opportunity to praise yourself?

 Do you spend so much time thinking about your imperfections that you forget to notice the things that are going well?
 Everyone excels at something different.
-Focus on your strengths and what you are good at, be careful with comparisons!
+Focus on your strengths and what you are good at but be careful with comparisons!
 Once you have identified what you are good at, take time to build those skills and qualities.
 If you are having trouble figuring out what you are good at, experiment with new things until you find it!
-Discovery of your own unique skills and attributes, will increase your self-esteem.
+Discovery of your own unique skills and attributes will increase your self-esteem.

 (3) Meet your need to belong (in a healthy way): being a part of a group is very important!

 Your peers and friends are an influential part of your life.
-Take stock in who you spend most of your time with, are they the best influence for you?
+Take stock in who you spend most of your time with.
+Are they the best influence for you?
 Do they bring out the best in you?
 Not only does it increase self-esteem to feel a sense of belonging, it increases self-esteem when the people you spend time with bring out the best in you.
-Surround yourself with people you can have fun with, you will feel less pressure in these relationships and be able to relax more.
+Surround yourself with people you can have fun with.
+You will feel less pressure in these relationships and be able to relax more.

 (4) Make a contribution: doing things for others has been shown to raise self-esteem.

 Find some time to volunteer or help a classmate.
-It does not take something grand to ‘give back’ all gestures go a long way.
+It does not take something grand to ‘give back’ because all gestures go a long way.
 This will naturally help you to build a healthy self-concept.